DoumanAsh/mishka/README.md

 - Global context can be used to define all configuration parameters
     - Although it has some shared state behind lock, it is probably more useful for property of being global config
     - I guess you can rely on shared state to optimize multiple queries?
 Not sure how useful it would be in practice
+- AWS & GCP features of object_store require manual enabling which is not convenient comparing to `polars`